 - 1. Identification of the contract with the customer, - 2.
 Identification of performance obligation in the contract, - 3.
 Determination of the transaction price, - 4.
 Allocation of the transaction price to the performance obligation in the contract, - 5.
 Recognition of the revenue when (or as) the entity satisfies a performance obligation

-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, as and when the Fund satisfies a performance obligation.
-Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duty.
+Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment exclusive of taxes or duty.

 3.2.1 Interest Revenue and Expense